Tenten13225555/Mathematical-Modelling-Assignments/README.md

 ## Assignment 1: Basic Principles and the Process of Mathematical Modeling

-**Description:** In this assignment, you will revisit the basic principles of mathematical modeling.
+**Description:** Revisit the basic principles of mathematical modeling.
 Focuses on the modeling process, including problem formulation, assumptions, simplifications, and mathematical representation.

 ## Assignment 2: Empirical Models

-**Description:** In this assignment, you will explore empirical modeling techniques.
+**Description:**  Explore empirical modeling techniques.
 This includes statistical and data-driven modeling approaches, with a focus on regression analysis and curve fitting.

 ## Assignment 3: Deterministic Systems – Simulation and Numerical Methods